newrelic-experimental/tls-proxy/README.md

 ![Proxy Diagram](proxy-diagram.png)

 It should be noted that intercepting TLS traffic has security and legal concerns and should only be used where necessary.
 Furthermore, note that the proxy must present a TLS certificate to the client (legacy system) that is trusted by that system.
-As documented in the diagram, the certificate can be [self-signed](https://en.wikipedia.org/wiki/Self-signed_certificate), but it must be trusted by the client for it to estblish a TLS session between the client and the proxy.
+As documented in the diagram, the certificate can be [self-signed](https://en.wikipedia.org/wiki/Self-signed_certificate), but it must be trusted by the client for it to establish a TLS session between the client and the proxy.

 ## Anatomy of example code